Live From EuropeSaturday, July 4

 Think a few nuclear power plants can "green" our way out of the Climate Crisis?Think again.Europe is in a deadly heatwave so extreme that theyve had to shut down nuclear power plants because the rivers used for their cooling systems have become too hot. #climateCrisis #heatwave #europe #nuclear

-mastodon bot · about 5 hours ago
+mastodon bot · 7 days ago

 Live From Europe